TanishValesha/Complaint_Management_App/README.md

 /auth -> For login and register of users

-/complaints -> An route for users to submit a complaint As soon as the complaint is submitted by the user, an email is send to the admin's gmail regarding the details of the complaint
+/complaints -> An route for users to submit a complaint <br />
+As soon as the complaint is submitted by the user, an email is send to the admin's gmail regarding the details of the complaint <br />
 Currrently, the mail is send by admin to admin itself.
 We can later maybe create an manager account which will be used to mail the complaints to the admin

 Admin Gmail Credentials: